frandiox/vue-graphql-enterprise-boilerplate/docs/techback.md

 [Prisma](https://www.prisma.io) turns our database into a GraphQL API which can be consumed by our backend server.
 This means we only need to deal with GraphQL and its SDL to define data models and queries.

 Prisma is open source and provides development servers (in [Prisma Cloud](https://www.prisma.io/cloud/)) with MySQL databases for free that will help us to get our project started very quickly.

+Have a look at [database section](database.md) for a step by step guide.